vaishnaviyerdoni/taskManager/README.md

 #### 1.)
 Favicon

-The favicon for the project was generated using the following favicon generated.
+The favicon for the project was generated using the following favicon generator.

 ```http
     https://favicon.io/favicon-generator/